redecentralize/alternative-internet/README.md

 [Grimwire](http://blog.grimwire.com/#2013-04-04-grimwire.md) is a browser OS which uses Web Workers for process isolation, and WebRTC for peer-to-peer communication.

+### Guifi

+[Guifi](http://guifi.net/) is a european (especially spanish) large network with over 22000 active nodes.
+Uses wifi in both infrastructure and mesh mode.
+Over 25km of fiber as well so far.

 ### I2P

 [I2P](http://www.i2p2.de/) is an anonymizing network, offering a simple layer that identity-sensitive applications can use to securely communicate.
 All data is wrapped with several layers of encryption, and the network is both distributed and dynamic, with no trusted parties.